MakieOrg/Makie.jl/docs/examples/plotting_functions/hexbin.md

 ```
 \end{examplefigure}

-To get evenly sized hexagons, set the bin size to a single number.
+To get evenly sized hexagons, set the cell size to a single number.
-This number defines the step size in x, the y step size will be computed as `2 * step_x / sqrt(3)`.
+This number defines the cell width, the height will be computed as `2 * step_x / sqrt(3)`.
 Note that the visual appearance of the hexagons will only be even if the x and y axis have the same scaling, which is why we use `aspect = DataAspect()` in these examples.

-Note how the x dimension in the following example is neatly split into ten steps for `binsize = 0.1`, five steps for `binsize = 0.2` and four steps for `binsize = 0.25` because those numbers all divide 1.
-For `binsize = 0.15`, the coverage in x is not perfect.
-The coverage in y is never perfect because of the `sqrt(3)` division.

 \begin{examplefigure}{svg = true}
 ```julia